For this church:

 West Bingham Deanery

 There has long been a settlement at Ratcliffe.
-Iron Age and Bronze Age remains are to be found in the area and Roman remains have been found at Redhill, near the confluence of the rivers Soar and Trent.
+Evidence of Iron Age and Bronze Age activity has been found in the area and Roman remains have been found at Redhill, near the confluence of the rivers Soar and Trent.
 It seems likely that a temple to Jupiter once stood there.

-Particular thanks to Ray State and John Allen for research on this entry
+Particular thanks to Ray State, John Allen and Andy Nicholson for research